CopterExpress/clover/docs/en/auto_setup.md

   <arg name="aruco_vpe" default="true"/>`
   ```

 - Generate the ArUco markers field.
-See the article [Map-based navigation with ArUco markers] (aruco_map.md # marker map settings) for details.
+See the article [Map-based navigation with ArUco markers](aruco_map.md#marker-map-definition) for details.
 To generate markers, you need to enter a command with specific values.

   Here is the example generating command where: